 Brined turkey has something going for it — built-in grace.
 Accidentally leave your bird in the oven for a half hour too long?
 It’s okay!
 A brined turkey will still be moist and tender.

 But that doesn’t mean the food manufacturers have your best cooking interests in mind when they sell you a brined bird.
 Nah.
 They’re just adding weight.
 After all, who in their right mind would want to pay extra for salt water and wind up with far less meat than they bargained for?
 If your store-bought turkey is labeled “enhanced” or “flavor enhanced” or “self-basting” or “basted,” it has been injected with a salt water solution during the packaging process.
 Often, this solution contains nasty additives like vegetable oils and emulsifiers.

-While U.S. law does require that these “enhanced” meats be labeled, the labels are often inconspicuous and hard to find.
-The USDA has recently proposed new rules that require these labels to be more prominent and explicit, but as of yet this is not the law of the land.
+While U.S. law does require that these “enhanced” meats be labeled, the labels are only required to be clear if they’re intended to be part of the product — i.e. “Teriyaki Beef in a Teriyaki Sauce.”
+However, single-ingredient “natural” products like turkey may be injected with a brine too, and those labels are often inconspicuous and hard to find.
 As it stands, the labeling may be hidden near the Nutrition Facts or ingredient labels, may be small enough to hide in plain sight, and may not fully list the ingredients in the brining solution.

 According to Mother Earth News, “Organic” poultry is no exception:

 Organic regulations don’t prohibit injection, which is standard procedure for processing meats like hams, but the ingredients in the brine are restricted.

 Even raw poultry labeled as “natural” can include these suspect brining solutions: